 Talking to these people and getting their pure, unfiltered opinions on your business can provide invaluable data.

 That’s the whole point of customer interviews.
 It gives you the chance to test your assumptions.
-Find out what works with your ideas and what doesn’t.
+Find alignment between what your brand provides and the needs of your customers.

 If you’re interested in running interviews for your own business, here’s a quick set of steps and resources to help you get started.